gantoin/TwitchClip2Vertical/README.md

 # Twitch clips to vertical video (for TikTok, Youtube Shorts, etc.)
-🤖 IA which creates automatically vertical content from a twitch clip
+🤖 IA which creates automatically vertical content from a twitch clip (works with OpenCV face detection, ffmpeg & imagemagick)

 ![](demo.png)